Cyberboss/net8-coverlet-error/README.md

 This is reproducible on net 6, 7, and 8 preview 6.

+A more "in the wild" repro can be found in https://github.com/tgstation/tgstation-server/tree/fc007543dbfa888cd274e5a54a512e830641fd1b by running the `tests/Tgstation.Server.Host.Tests` project.

 ## No Coverage

 For guaranteed clean execuion, execute with: